Optimal rates of entropy estimation over Lipschitz balls: Introduction

 \end{remark} \begin{remark} A direct consequence of Theorem \ref{thm:main} is that, for fixed parameters $s>0, p\in [2,\infty)$ and $L>L_0$, when $d=1,2$, the parametric rate $\Theta(n^{-1/2})$ is attainable for entropy estimation over the Lipschitz ball $\Lip_{s,p,d}(L)$ if and only if $s\ge d$.
 Moreover, when $d\ge 3$, the parametric rate cannot be attained for all $s<d$. \end{remark}

 To the best of our knowledge, \Cref{thm:main} is the first characterization of the minimax rate for nonparametric entropy estimation in arbitrary dimensions over Lipschitz balls (or even the simpler H\"{o}lder balls) without assuming the density is bounded away from zero.
-One observation is that the exponents of $n$ or $L$ in the minimax rates do not depend on the norm parameter $p$ under the assumption that $2\leq p<\infty$.
+One observes that the exponents of $n$ or $L$ in the minimax rates \prettyref{eq:main} and \prettyref{eq:rates-smoothnessL} do not depend on the norm parameter $p$ under the assumption that $2\leq p<\infty$.
+Another observation from Remark \ref{rmk:param} is that the level of smoothness required for the parametric rate is $s\ge d$, which is more than $s\ge d/4$ that suffices for densities bounded away from zero on the support $[0,1]^d$~\cite{laurent1996efficient}, and also more than $s\ge d/2$ that suffices for densities satisfying a relative version of H\"{o}lder smoothness~\cite{berrett2019efficient}.

 We construct the minimax rate-optimal estimator by first approximating the density $f$ by $f_h$ (a locally smoothed version of $f$), and then designing estimators to estimate $H(f_h)$.
-The key advantage of estimating $H(f_h)$ over estimating $H(f)$ is that $f_h^k(x)$ for each $x$ admits an unbiased estimator for $k\leq \ln n$ using $U$-statistic, which enables us to employ best polynomial approximation and Taylor series techniques to reduce the bias in estimating $H(f_h)$.
-Moreover, our estimator is constructed under the density model and does not require Poissonization, while most prior works based on polynomial approximation did \cite{Jiao--Venkat--Han--Weissman2015minimax,wu2016minimax}.
+The key advantage of estimating $H(f_h)$ over estimating $H(f)$ is that for each $x\in [0,1]^d$ and positive integer $k\le \ln n$, the $k$-th power of $f_h(x)$ admits an unbiased estimator using a $U$-statistic, which enables us to employ the techniques of best polynomial approximation and Taylor expansion to reduce the bias in estimating $H(f_h)$.
+Moreover, our estimator is directly constructed and proved for the density model rather than the Poissonized model, unlike most prior work based on polynomial approximation \cite{Jiao--Venkat--Han--Weissman2015minimax,wu2016minimax}.

 We improve the best known minimax lower bound for estimating non-smooth nonparametric functionals.
 The well-known lower bound $\Theta(n^{-4s/(4s+d)}+n^{-1/2})$~\cite{birge1995estimation}, which is optimal for smooth functionals such as quadratic functionals, is loose for entropy estimation.
 Instead, we reduce the nonparametric problem into a parametric submodel, and construct lower bound via the duality between moment matching and best approximation using {rational} functions.